 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Cooper Tire & Rubber missed slightly on revenues and crushed expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Cooper Tire & Rubber beat expectations on revenues and crushed expectations on earnings per share.

-Cooper Tire & Rubber logged revenue of $1.10 billion.
-The five analysts polled by S&P Capital IQ hoped for revenue of $1.11 billion on the same basis.
-GAAP reported sales were 4.0% higher than the prior-year quarter's $1.05 billion.
+Cooper Tire & Rubber booked revenue of $1.06 billion.
+The five analysts polled by S&P Capital IQ foresaw revenue of $1.03 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.